-Address correspondence to: Chol Shin, MD, PhD, Division of Respiratory and Critical Care, Department of Internal Medicine, Ansan Hospital, Korea University, 516, Gojan-1-dong, Danwon-gu, Ansan-si, Gyeonggido, 425-707, Korea; Tel: 82-31-412-5603; Fax: 82-31-412-5604; E-mail: chol-shin@korea.ac.kr
+Address correspondence to: Chol Shin, MD, PhD, Division of Respiratory and Critical Care, Department of Internal Medicine, Ansan Hospital, Korea University, 516, Gojan-1-dong, Danwon-gu, Ansan-si, Gyeonggido, 425-707, Korea; Tel: 82-31-412-5603; Fax: 82-31-412-5604; E-mail: chol-shin@korea.ac.kr has been highlighted in previous studies that demonstrated its association with incident stroke, dementia, and mortality.6-8 The burden of WMC is correlated with cognitive dysfunction and thus identifying treatable or preventable causes is essential.

 Obstructive sleep apnea (OSA), a disorder characterized by repeated episodes of partial or complete upper airway obstruction during sleep, is associated with sleep fragmentation, intermittent hypoxia, systemic inflammation, blood pressure surges, endothelial dysfunction, and metabolic syndrome, which are well-known factors that could induce direct brain injury.
-11,12 Emerging epidemiologic studies have shown that OSA is an independent risk factor for hypertension and stroke.
-13-16 A recent study also documented that OSA precedes the development of cognitive impairment or dementia in a community-based elderly cohort.
-17
+Emerging epidemiologic studies have shown that OSA is an independent risk factor for hypertension and stroke.13-16 A recent study also documented that OSA precedes the development of cognitive impairment or dementia in a community-based elderly cohort.

 Existing research on both OSA and WMC provide convincing evidence for a contextual relationship between the two conditions.
-As OSA contributes to the development of systemic hypertension 13,15 and hypertension strongly predicts the development of WMC, 4-6 it is plausible that OSA mediates WMC.
-Considering the high prevalence of OSA coexisting with WMC that precedes stroke and cognitive impairment, 7,8,16 it becomes increasingly plausible that cerebral WMC may mediate the development of stroke and dementia in individuals with OSA.
+As OSA contributes to the development of systemic hypertension and hypertension strongly predicts the development of WMC,4-6 it is plausible that OSA mediates WMC.
+Considering the high prevalence of OSA coexisting with WMC that precedes stroke and cognitive impairment, it becomes increasingly plausible that cerebral WMC may mediate the development of stroke and dementia in individuals with OSA.

-Although several studies have previously explored cerebral white matter in OSA, 18-25 the results remain inconsistent for the independent effect of OSA on WMC.
-Three cross-sectional case-control studies documented significant evidence of white matter abnormalities in OSA populations, 19,21,22,25 whereas two additional studies failed to demonstrate any association between the two conditions.
-These studies reported small sample size and were composed of clinical populations referred for sleep studies or individuals from the community who were at high risk for OSA.
-18-22 It is unlikely that these samples are representative of the general population.
+Although several studies have previously explored cerebral white matter in OSA,18-25 the results remain inconsistent for the independent effect of OSA on WMC.
+Three cross-sectional case-control studies documented significant evidence of white matter abnormalities in OSA populations,19,21,22,25 whereas two additional studies failed to demonstrate any association between the two conditions.
+These studies reported small sample size and were composed of clinical populations referred for sleep studies or individuals from the community who were at high risk for OSA.18-22 It is unlikely that these samples are representative of the general population.
 Population-based longitudinal assessments were conducted by the Sleep Health Heart Study (SHHS) but only central sleep apnea was documented to be associated with WMC.
 Thus, whether OSA is an independent risk for WMC in the general population is not yet known.